 We represent injured or disabled workers on a contingency fee basis.
 This means that we don’t get paid unless you win.
 We’re very confident in our ability to get you the benefits you deserve.

-For a free consultation to discuss your case, contact the attorneys of Montagna Klein Camden at 877-622-8100.
+For a free consultation to discuss your case, contact the admiralty law attorneys of Montagna Klein Camden at 877-622-8100.
 Time limitations apply to filing a claim.
 It’s important to get a lawyer involved early in the process to make sure important evidence is preserved.
 Maintain your rights — Call Now.